-The choice between up-front work and refactoring should be made case by case.
-There is always some up-front work and some refactoring.
-It is up to the software engineer to make the right trade-off, based on the following heuristics.
+The choice between upfront work and refactoring is one to be made on a case-by-case basis.
+There is always some upfront work and some refactoring.
+It is up to the software engineer to make the right tradeoff, based on the following heuristics:

-- If you can postpone decisions, you will be able to make better decisions at a later time. - Invest in more up-front work if the implementation cost of the functionality is likely to rise rapidly in the future. - Investing is dangerous unless you know the domain well and can make informed projections.
+- If you can postpone decisions, you will be able to make better decisions at a later time. - Invest in more upfront work if the implementation cost of the functionality is likely to rise rapidly in the future. - Investing is dangerous unless you know the domain well and can make informed projections.